 This is part of an attempt to explain how it became possible for evolution to produce mathematical reasoners.
-(The importance for science of explanations of possibilities and limits of possibilities was discussed in Chapter 2 of [22].11)

-Deeper theories, explanations, and working models than we can now produce should emerge from investigation of preconditions, biological and technological consequences, limitations, variations, and supporting mechanisms for biological construction kits of many kinds.
-For example, biologists (e.g. Coates [5]) have pointed out that specialised construction kits, sometimes called "toolkits", supporting plant development were produced by evolution, making upright plants possible on land (some of which were later found useful for many purposes by humans, e.g. ship-builders).
+New deep theories, explanations, and working models should emerge from investigation of preconditions, biological and technological consequences, limitations, variations, and supporting mechanisms for biological construction kits of many kinds.

+For example, biologists have pointed out that specialised construction kits, sometimes called 'toolkits', supporting plant development were produced by evolution, making upright plants possible on land (some of which were later found useful for many purposes by humans, e.g. ship-builders).

 Specialised construction kits were also needed by vertebrates and others by various classes of invertebrate forms of life.
-Construction kits for biological information processing have received less attention.
-One of the early exceptions was Schrödinger[19].